Challenging Performance: The Book. 23-1 New Moon

 1. The New-Moon(light) sonata

 Ji started from my very broad suggestions for speeds and characters, which he then developed into performances that are his own.
-The first movement is much faster than in 2013, faster even than proposed here in chapter 1; and (as ch.1 envisaged) it convincingly describes a storm that is as opposite to the usual moonlit night as it’s possible to imagine.
+The first movement is much faster than in 2013, faster even than proposed here in chapter 1; and (as ch.1 envisaged) it convincingly describes a storm as opposite to the usual moonlit night as it’s possible to imagine.
 The first movement runs straight into the second, usually an Allegretto but here an almost Mendelssohnian slow movement using rubato to accentuate its dreamlike quality.
 The final movement, at a medium pace as opposed to the usual mad rush in which details and contrast are lost in a tempest of sound, becomes more unsettling, perhaps threatening, matching upward melodic direction with surges in loudness, and it makes space for much more rhythmic characterisation in the interludes.
 The whole sonata, in other words, is utterly changed; and yet it works.
 It’s another example of extraordinary performer creativity, every moment of it inconceivable within current WCM culture whose only response can be to condemn, marginalise and if possible exclude it.
 Because it’s disobedient to the score.

 What does this tell us about Beethoven’s score?
 About potential it has that no one, surely not he, had envisaged?
 About our relationship with scores, composers, traditions, audiences, a musical public, with those who ‘know’ about music and those innocent of assumptions?
 About what music can do with us and we with it?
 About our relationship with musical Others, that’s to say with the virtual personae, potentially unlike ourselves, that a musical performance creates?
 If you’ve not read earlier chapters, now may be the moment to do so, before engaging more intensively with these questions.
 (Chapter 11 on obligations to composers may seem particularly relevant if this is your first encounter with transgressive performance.)